 5 THE ENGINEERING COUNCIL OF SOUTH AFRICA

-In South Arica the Engineering Profession Act (Act 46 of 2000) created the conditions for the establishment of the Engineering Council of South Africa (ECSA).
+In South Africa, the Engineering Profession Act (Act 46 of 2000) created the conditions for the establishment of the Engineering Council of South Africa (ECSA).
 The ECSA opened up scrutiny of the ethical and professional conduct of its registered members, thereby affirming the utmost significance of transparency, accountability, professionalism and professional standards.
-Through its code of professional conduct it ensures that “registered persons apply their knowledge and skill in the interest of humanity and the environment; to execute their work with integrity and sincerity and in accordance with generally accepted norms of professional conduct; and to respect the interest of their fellow being, and honour the standing of the profession” (ecsa.co.za).
+Through its code of professional conduct, it ensures that “registered persons apply their knowledge and skill in the interest of humanity and the environment; to execute their work with integrity and sincerity and following generally accepted norms of professional conduct and to respect the interest of their fellow being and honour the standing of the profession” (ecsa.co.za).
 Together with this, other objectives are to encourage excellence and acquisition of professional skills and to not prejudice the public’s health and safety.

 6 ECSA CODE OF ETHICS

 Registered engineers are expected to discharge their professional duty with care, skill and diligence.
-In addition, they are only permitted to undertake work for which their education and skills have equipped them, while adhering to the norms of the engineering profession.
+Also, they are only permitted to undertake work for which their education and skills have equipped them while adhering to the norms of the engineering profession.

 6.3 Public Interest

-In the course of discharging their professional duties, engineers are required to not only consider the general health, safety and interest of the public, but in fact to prioritise this over other considerations.
-When advising clients or employers, professional engineers are expected to point out the detrimental effects to public health and safety should this advice not be heeded.
+In the course of discharging their professional duties, engineers are required to not only consider the general health, safety and interest of the public but in fact to prioritise this over other considerations.
+When advising clients or employers, professional engineers are expected to point out the detrimental effects on public health and safety should this advice not be heeded.